zmon1010/kendo-ui-core/docs/knowledge-base/reorder-grid-rows-using-buttons.md

 ## Description

-I have a kendo grid, and my users need to be able to re-order rows.
-I'd like to add buttons on each row to move items up and down.
+I have a Kendo UI Grid and my users need to be able to reorder rows.
+I'd like to add buttons to each row to move items up and down.

 ## Possible Solution